LSD of sample covariances of superposition of matrices with separable covariance structure: Existence of solution under A1-A2

 Thus using (\ref{s_alt_char_1}), we have

 Since $s_{F}(.)$ satisfies the necessary and sufficient condition from Proposition \ref{GeroHill}, it is the Stieltjes transform of some probability distribution.
-By Proposition \ref{GeroHill}, this underlying measure $F$ is the LSD of $F^{S_n}$.
+By Proposition \ref{GeroHill}, this underlying measure $F$ is the L.S.D. of $F^{S_n}$.
 This completes the proof of Theorem \ref{mainTheorem} under Assumptions \ref{A12}. \end{proof}